Campbell vs Oak Springs Elementary: D vs F in East Austin

 • You want the higher TEA score between the two East Austin options

-• A very small campus environment (180 students) appeals to you
+• A small campus environment (~190 students) appeals to you and you want a school NOT on the closure list

 You might lean toward Oak Springs if: